About Us » General Information - Continuing Education

 Commissioner's Regulation Section 3006

 This means you must advance through the course in a linear fashion, starting with the first chapter, and you cannot advance to the next chapter until the previous chapter's reading assignment and Chapter Quiz has been completed.
-As a result, you cannot access the course final examination until all reading assignments and Chapter quizzes have been completed.
+As a result, you cannot access the course final examination until all reading assignments, chapter quizzes and interactive participatory component (if required) have been completed.

 Commissioner's Regulation Section 3007.3 now states that students are limited to completion of a maximum of 15 credit hours during any one 24 hour period.
 The maximum time to complete the course(s) is one year from the date of enrollment.
 Completion of the course(s) includes taking and passing the final examination for each course.
 All course final examinations must be taken before midnight of your expiration date.